 In 2024, we published a recipe book with more than 15 models for Engaging Beyond Our Walls (EBOW) with neighborhood games and interactive stories.
 The publication is based on our work with 50+ libraries in the EBOW project, funded by IMLS.
 The project also features curricula and workshops for DIY projects, civic institutions and even university courses.

-Featured tool: Hive Mechanic – a game engine and authoring tool for interactive stories.
-So far we have trained more than 60 cities and towns, is a new way to create your own city game, smart city activity, or participatory neighborhood story.
-Tap into city data, send text messages, or use RFID to bring physical objects to life.
-No programming required — just use our card system.
-Our goal is to help democratize design, from library maker spaces to community museums.
-Currently supported with funding from the Institute for Museum and Library Services (IMLS) in partnership with the DC Public Library.
-See also our conceptual model for the ecosystem to support neighborhood games/ connected play (link coming soon).
+Featured tool: Hive Mechanic – an authoring system for neighborhood games and interactive stories through accessible play.
+So far we have trained more than 50 cities and towns.
+The tool offers a new way to create your own city game, smart city activity, or participatory neighborhood story.
+Tap into city data, send text messages, use generative AI, or RFID to bring physical objects to life.
+No programming skills are required — we are scaffolding design thinking with our card system.
+Our goal is to help democratize design, not just for individuals but with scaffolds for the neighborhood associations and civic institutions that make places strong.
+Supported with funding from the Institute for Museum and Library Services (IMLS) in partnership with the DC Public Library for engaging beyond our walls (EBOW).
+Our code is open-source and runs on web servers.
+Coming soon: version 2.0 of the software is expected to launch in early 2025; we are also writing up our conceptual model for the ecosystem to support neighborhood games and connected play.

-Stickers for the movement: Locally Played Stickers: a logo and campaign for anyone to use, inspired by the success of locally made goods.
+Messaging for the movement: Locally Played Stickers offer a logo and open campaign for anyone to use, inspired by the success of locally made goods.
 By calling a game “locally played,” we recognize and elevate a particular spirit of play—including hopes of greater connection to place, our neighbors, and our local history.